 There are no mandatory subject requirements at A-level (or equivalent).
 Art (Fine Art) is desirable, and is generally preferred to Design Technology or similar subjects.
 One subject in the humanities is helpful.
 Mathematics and/or Physics is also helpful.

 The admissions process consists of one subject interview with the Director of Studies, who is usually accompanied by another specialist member of staff.
-Applicants will be required to undertake a one-hour test in college at interview (consisting of two parts.
-Part 1 is a 30-minute writing skills test; Part 2 is a 30-minute graphic and spatial ability test).
-Applicants must also bring a portfolio of their work for review (details of what needs to be submitted and further information about the test will be sent to candidates after 15 October).
+Applicants will be required to undertake a one-hour assessment in college at interview (consisting of two parts: Part 1 is a 30-minute writing skills test; Part 2 is a 30-minute graphic and spatial ability test).
+Applicants must also bring a portfolio of their work for review (details of what needs to be submitted and further information about the assessment will be sent to candidates after 15 October).

-In order to prepare for the admissions test you are strongly encouraged:
+In order to prepare for the admissions assessment you are strongly encouraged: